British Virgin Islands: History

 It is generally thought that the Virgin Islands were first settled by the Arawak from South America around 100 BC to AD 200, though there is some evidence of Amerindian presence on the islands as far back as 1500 BC.
-The Arawaks inhabited the islands until the 15th century when they were displaced by the Kalinago (Island Caribs), a tribe from the Lesser Antilles islands.
+The Arawaks inhabited the islands until the late pre-Columbian period.
+Archaeological evidence indicates extensive interaction, migration, and cultural exchange among communities in the Virgin Islands, Puerto Rico, and the Lesser Antilles during the Late Ceramic Age, with evidence for the emergence of cultural traditions associated with Kalinago ancestors prior to European contact.

 The first European sighting of the Virgin Islands was by the Spanish expedition of Christopher Columbus in 1493 on his second voyage to the Americas, who gave the islands their modern name.

 The Spanish Empire claimed the islands by discovery in the early 16th century, but never settled them, and subsequent years saw the English, Dutch, French, Spanish, and Danish all jostling for control of the region, which became a notorious haunt for pirates.
-There is no record of any native Amerindian population in the British Virgin Islands during this period; it is thought that they either fled to safer islands or were killed.
+There is no record of any native Amerindian population in the British Virgin Islands during this period; it is thought that most either fled to safer islands or were killed by 1596.

 The Dutch established a permanent settlement on the island of Tortola by 1648, frequently clashing with the Spanish who were based on nearby Puerto Rico.
 In 1672, the English captured Tortola from the Dutch, and the English annexation of Anegada and Virgin Gorda followed in 1680.
 Meanwhile, over the period 1672–1733, the Danish gained control of the nearby islands of Saint Thomas, Saint John and Saint Croix (i.e. the modern US Virgin Islands).